-What does it mean for MSC to become a public charter school?
+What does it mean for MSC to be a public charter school?

 MSC has been granted a charter by the Charter Institute at Erskine.
-It retains the same Montessori curriculum as it currently uses.
+It retains the same Montessori curriculum as it used as a private school.

 What is a Montessori School?